JakeFriesen/ECE449_16bitCPU/README.md

     - Can be bypassed by adding a nop as the first instruction
     - Has to do with coming out of reset, won't output the signal at the right time before the counter is incremented
     - Look at negative reset
+- [ ] Forwarding Signalling
+    - back paths from EX buffer and MEM buffer back into ALU MUX
+    - Should get data from each buffer to combinationally determine if forwarding is possible
+    - Might require coordination with RAW (either RAW moved out to read buffers, or IR queue saved in decode stage)
+- [ ] Stack (Optional)
+    - Should be done after Memory addressing is completed
+    - Need to specify RAM space for stack, SP register
+    - push, pop, load.sp, RTI instructions
+- [ ] Halt Instruction (Optional, low priority)
+    - Would be good to have instead of going into infinite loop